dkupka2/ssMain-with-React/readme.md

 ## Pinnacle users:

 This application will not work without a Rest API server (contact Royce at ITAS)
-You will need to create a config file (config.js) in the root directory to set variables and provide credentials (see /src/server/index for api)
+You will need to set environmental variables to provide credentials (see /src/server/index)
 I've disabled the file management tool until I can complete it for this version

 ## Everyone else: